amanrai31/React2/README3.md

 -----

+## Hook

+**Hooks =>** Hooks—functions starting with `use`—can only be called at the top level of your components or your own Hooks.
+You can’t call Hooks inside conditions, loops, or other nested functions.

+Hooks are special functions that are only available while React is rendering.
+They let you “hook into” different React features.

+Internally, React holds an array of state pairs for every component.
+It also maintains the current pair index, which is set to 0 before rendering.
+Each time you call useState, React gives you the next state pair and increments the index.

 ## State => A component's memory

 Components often need to change what’s on the screen as a result of an interaction.
 Also Components need to “remember” things: the current input value, the current image, the shopping cart.
 In React, this kind of `component-specific memory` is called state.